-My friend in Thailand who has been living there more than 3 years, has wise advice for travelers who first come to this country: “One thing you shouldn’t forget when choosing a restaurant to eat in Thailand: Looking at the number of people inside, not the décor of it.”
-With her recommendation, I had tried many popular Thai dishes from Bangkok, Pattaya of South Thailand to Chiangmai of the North to find out that, this country has some of the most mouth-watering foods in the world.
-World-famous or just popular within the local, we have a list of 10 authentic Thai food that is worth trying at least once in life, and you will never have to regret your decision.
+My friend in Thailand who has been living there for more than 3 years, has wise advice for travelers who first come to this country: “One thing you shouldn’t forget when choosing a restaurant to eat in Thailand: Looking at the number of people inside, not the décor of it.”
+With her recommendation, I tried many popular Thai dishes from Bangkok, and Pattaya in South Thailand to Chiangmai in the North to find out that, this country has some of the most mouth-watering foods in the world.
+World-famous or just popular within the local, we have a list of 10 authentic Thai food that is worth trying at least once on your Thailand trip and you will never have to regret your decision.

 Tom Yum Goong may be the most famous food in Thailand, well-known for its special hot and sour flavor - the main feature of Amazing Thai Cuisine.
 That is the reason why almost everyone will try this when they come to Thailand, and I’m one of them, of course.
-I like herbs so I soon fell in love with Tom Yum when I found out that its broth was made of fresh local herbs and ingredients such as galangal, kaffir lime leaves, and juice, lemongrass, tomatoes, mushroom, fish sauce, and chili.
-The boiled (Tom) the broth has all the tastes which are featured most about the Thai cuisine: salty, sweet, spicy and sour (Yum) and is usually served with beef, pork or chicken but most popular is shrimp (Goong), the food’s name expresses the cooking process and its flavor, very interesting, right?
+I like herbs so I soon fell in love with Tom Yum when I found out that its broth was made of fresh local herbs and ingredients such as galangal, kaffir lime leaves, juice, lemongrass, tomatoes, mushroom, fish sauce, and chili.
+The boiled (Tom) broth has all the tastes which are featured most in Thai cuisine: salty, sweet, spicy, and sour (Yum) and is usually served with beef, pork, or chicken but the most popular is shrimp (Goong), the food’s name expresses the cooking process and its flavor, very interesting, right?

 Tom Yum Goong is often served in a large bowl and has many types depending on your interest.
 My Favorite Thai is Tom Yum Nam sai with clear broth but you can try Tom Yum Nam Khon with cream and coconut milk, Tom Yum Kung served with prawns and most famous with travelers, Tom Yum Po Taek for seafood, and many other variants such as Tom Yum Kha Mu (cooked with pork leg), Tom Yum Kai (a chicken version), Tom Yum Kung Maphrao (made with the meat of the young coconut and a dash of coconut milk).
 Get to Tom Yum Goong Banglamphu, a street food stall just two blocks from Khao San road, for your first Tom Yum, but don’t forget that the lemongrass and lime leaves are just for flavor, not for eating.

 The first time I came to contact with Som Tam was on a mild afternoon.
-Watching the vendor at Chatuchak Market preparing for the dish was quite an interesting experience.
-She put garlic and chilly in a bowl and crushed them, then added sugar, dried shrimps, cherry tomatoes cut half, lime juice, fish sauce, and grated green papaya and a few carrots.
+Watching the vendor at Chatuchak Market prepare the dish was quite an interesting experience.
+She put garlic and chili in a bowl and crushed them, then added sugar, dried shrimp, cherry tomatoes cut half, lime juice, fish sauce, grated green papaya, and a few carrots.
 She mixed them all together and sprinkled roasted peanuts on top and gave the bowl to me.
 The dish is a balance of sour, salty, and sweet, and it is nothing but tempting.
 Ask the seller to remove dried shrimp and you will have vegetarian Thai food.

 I had Geng Kheaw Wan Gai, or green curry due to its color, on my second trip to Thailand and then I couldn’t understand why I could miss this dish before because, after the first try, it became my favorite curry.
 The ingredients to make this special curry are coconut milk, eggplant, herbs like lemongrass, galangal, lime leaves,… and lots of green peppers so it is definitely not a choice for people who are less-shape spicy.
 Geng Kheaw Wan Gai has some variants for your choices: veggies, chicken, or beef.
 I often go for chicken because beef isn’t always good in Thailand.

 Amazing Thai food is famous for the balance of sour, spicy, sweet, and salt, you can find all of these flavors in most of their dishes.
-Even though you can make your own dishes at home with recipes shared by many YouTubers, but nothing like following a Thai local guide, sitting in a crowded Thai street, enjoy the food and listen to the vendors telling stories of their country’s culture and people.
+Even though you can make your own dishes at home with recipes shared by many YouTubers, but nothing like following a Thai local guide, sitting in a crowded Thai street, enjoying the food, and listening to the vendors telling stories of their country’s culture and people.